 Employees, appointed, and elected officials have no expectation of privacy when using any equipment or system owned by the City, and are required to follow specific rules and procedures when utilizing these technologies for City business and/or when using City resources.
 The City reserves the right to inspect the contents or any computer, telephone, cell phone, or any other equipment that it provides to an employee.
-The City also reserves the right to inspect any web page history, email, voice mail, text message, instant message, downloaded image, or other electronic file residing on the City's internet or Wi-Fi network connection systems with personally owned devices (Personal Digital Assistant (PDA), Tablets, Cell Phones).
+The City also reserves the right to inspect any web page history, email, voice mail, text message, instant message, downloaded image, or other electronic file residing on the City server as a result of use of any of the above-described items or as a result of the use of the City's internet or Wi-Fi network connection systems with personally owned devices (Personal Digital Assistant (PDA), Tablets, Cell Phones).
 Any such inspection may occur at any time and for any reason.
 Personnel in Supervisory positions should be particularly aware of situations that may warrant monitoring such as: